abn-dev-01/url-shortener/readme.md

 # URL Shortener mini HOWTO.

+It is a system for creating a short url for given any url.

+## Technologies

+This application is a Gradle project based on Spring-Boot, H2 database (and Database could be replaced with some other DB you want, using docker image or something else), Liquibase, and other modules (look at the build.gradle to get more details).

 ## What is this?

-This application is a Gradle project based on Spring-Boot, H2 database (and Database could be replaced with some other DB you want, using docker image or something else), Liquibase, and other modules (look at the build.gradle to get more details).

 This is a web application.
 You need a browser to work with it.
 The default URL for the application is http://localhost:8181.

 At the first-home page you will see a form, where you have to enter your link ( for example: https://www.microsoft.com/ru-ru/microsoft-365 ) and press Submit button.
 Then on the second page ( result page ), you will get your link and short link, which is a redirect to your link.

-###Algorithm
+### Algorithm
 We know that Protocol and domain name in the URL is Case Insensitive.
 This means that http://www.google.com is the same as HTTP://WWW.GOOGLE.com, but then the path is Case Sensitive.
 I split the domain part and path and store them separately in the Database's columns.
 Each row in the table has an auto-generated numeric ID.
 This ID is represented in HEX format in the `hexid` column, exactly this hex value is the part of the new Short URL.